djriver4/n8n-make-converter/docs/followup-plan.md

 We've made significant progress in fixing the test suite:

-- **Before**: 7 failed suites, 10 passing suites, 10 failing tests
+- **Previous**: 7 failed suites, 10 passing suites, 10 failing tests
-- **Now**: 6 failed suites, 11 passing suites, 15 failing tests (some new tests are now being run that weren't before)
+- **Current (as of latest run)**: 6 failed suites, 31 passed, 37 total test suites with 14 failed, 300 passed, 314 total tests

+This represents a substantial improvement in test coverage and reliability.

 ### Fixed Issues